 As Stem’s Chief Financial Officer, Bill manages the company’s corporate and project financing efforts.
 Bill was formerly CFO of Borrego Solar Systems Inc. for seven years where he helped the company achieve 10 times growth and profitability.
 He was previously CFO of Solar Semiconductor Inc., a leading private, vertically integrated manufacturer and distributor of high-quality PV modules and systems with operations in India.
 Bill has served as CFO and corporate controller for a numerous high growth solar, software and online media companies, and was a founder of Buzzsaw.com, a spinoff of Autodesk.
 Prior to his work with Buzzsaw.com, Bill served as corporate controller for Autodesk, Inc. His prior experience includes seven years in public accounting with Ernst & Young, and Price Waterhouse.
 Bill holds a BS in Business Administration from U.C.
 Berkeley and is a Certified Public Accountant.

 As VP of Regulatory Affairs and Communications, Polly is responsible for expanding and leading Stem’s regulatory affairs and communications efforts.
-She has 23 years of clean, efficient energy policy experience in the U.S. and China.
-Formerly VP of External Affairs at SunEdison, Polly helped advocate for California’s successful passage of SB 43, a 600 MW shared renewables program.
-Previously, she was Senior Director of External Relations at Suntech America, and a Senior Regulatory Analyst at the California Public Utilities Commission where she led implementation of the $2.2 billion California Solar Incentive and R&D program.
-Polly served as a Program Officer at the Energy Foundation, and provided consulting support for EPA greenhouse gas programs while at ICF.
-She is on the board of the Interstate Renewable Energy Council and served on the board of the Solar Energy Industries Association and the Large-scale Solar Association.
+She has 24 years of clean, efficient energy policy experience in the U.S. and China.
+Formerly VP of External Affairs at SunEdison, she managed a team that helped win a range of supportive policies, including long-term extensions of the federal Investment Tax Credit, two 50% renewable portfolio standards, favorable net metering rules, and other policies.
+Previously, she was Senior Director of External Relations at Suntech America, and earlier Senior Regulatory Analyst at the California Public Utilities Commission where she managed the $2.2 billion California Solar Incentive program.
+Polly earlier served as a Program Officer at the Energy Foundation, and provided consulting support for EPA greenhouse gas programs while at ICF.
+She is on the board of the Interstate Renewable Energy Council and California Energy Storage Alliance, and has served on the board of the Solar Energy Industries Association and the Large-scale Solar Association.
 Polly holds a BA from Tufts University, a Certificate in Chinese Law from the University of London, and speaks English, French, Chinese and basic Spanish.

 As Stem’s VP of Operations, Mike is responsible for overseeing Stem’s field deployment, manufacturing and supply chain.
 With over 30 years of leadership in the design and deployment of global infrastructure, Mike has excelled in identifying strategic growth areas, leading corporate expansion, and driving improved profitability.
 During his ownership and management at Schwartz-Lindheim Inc., a major California based electrical engineering and construction company, he led a team of 350 employees.